jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 The TLS 1.3 protocol includes a set of mandatory cipher suites listed in {{!RFC8446, Section 9.1}}.

-Each cipher suite denotes the Authenticated Encryption with Associated Data (AEAD) algorithm for record protection, along with the designated hash algorithm for use with the HMAC-based Key Derivation Function (HKDF).
+Each cipher suite specifies the Authenticated Encryption with Associated Data (AEAD) algorithm for record protection, along with the hash algorithm for use with the HMAC-based Key Derivation Function (HKDF).

 The cipher suites and cryptographic negotiation mechanisms established in TLS 1.3 are reused by the DTLS 1.3 and QUIC protocols.

-To accommodate AEGIS-based encryption algorithms, this document introduces additional cipher suites to those specified in {{!RFC8446, Section 9.1}}:
+This document introduces additional cipher suites to accommodate AEGIS-based encryption algorithms:

 | Cipher Suite Name        | AEAD Algorithm | Hash Algorithm | Confidentiality Level |
 | ------------------------ | -------------- | -------------- | --------------------- |